Frequently asked questions

 You can review conflicts detected for nonspatial junction and edge object tables during the reconcile process in the Conflicts view, as with other network features.
 When a junction or edge object conflict is selected from the list of conflicts, the geometry of spatial features in the object's association hierarchy is used to provide context for the location of the object in the Conflict Display viewer.

-In scenarios where a containment or structural attachment to another feature or locatable object does not exist, a banner is displayed to indicate that the object is unlocatable and no features are displayed in the Conflict Display viewer.
+In scenarios in which a containment or structural attachment to another feature or locatable object does not exist, a banner is displayed to indicate that the object is unlocatable and no features are displayed in the Conflict Display viewer.

 To learn more, see Manage branch version conflicts.